CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

  * *glusterfs-storage*.
 This kind of volume supports "Read Write Many" (RWX) storage, this means multiple nodes can mount it in read-write mode.
 This is the default class.
  * *standard-rwo*.
 This kind supports two modes: "Read Write Once" (RWO), meaning that one node can mount in read-write mode.
 And "Read Only Many" (ROX), multiple nodes can mount in read-only mode.

-Other option is to use an object storage service, like for example [Allas](../../../../data/Allas/), which is provided as a service by CSC, or to deploy a private [Minio](../../template-docs/#minio) application using a template.
-Both Allas and Minio, support the S3 API.

 ![PersistentVolumeClaim](img/persistentvolumeclaim.png)